A Spring Blizzard and an Amazing Worship Experience

 The concert started at 7:30 p.m. and at around 2:00 p.m. things did not look so good.
 The rain had turned to snow which was really coming down and the wind was blowing hard.
 Many roads, including the Interstate were closed.

-Me and Sandy held out hope that things would clear up.
+Sandy and I held out hope that things would clear up.
 And they did!
 Although the wind came and went in strong gusts, the snow was no longer coming down.
 We arrived at the Belle Mehus to find a packed house.
-The weather had not seemed to deter anyone who had a ticket to see Shaun Groves, Aaron Shust and Selah.
+The weather had not seemed to deter anyone who had a ticket to see Shaun Groves, Aaron Shust, and Selah.

 Aaron Shust, 2007 GMA Songwriter of the Year, New Artist of the Year